-Allowing passengers to ride in the cargo bed.
+Allowing passengers to ride in the cargo box.

 Serious injury or death.
-This vehicle is not designed to carry passengers in the cargo bed.
-Passengers in the cargo bed can be thrown around or from the vehicle during operation or in an accident.
+This vehicle is not designed to carry passengers in the cargo box.
+Passengers in the cargo box can be thrown around or from the vehicle during operation or in an accident.

-Do not permit passengers to ride in the cargo bed.
-Do not install any seating in the cargo bed.
+Do not permit passengers to ride in the cargo box.
+Do not install any seating in the cargo box.